kylelang/stats-refs/README.md

-To execute the above commands, the script (i.e., `formatBibFile.py`, `annotateBibFile.py`, or `compileLatex.sh`) MUST be in the current working directory OR be findable via the search path defined by your $PATH variable
+To execute the above commands, the script (i.e., `formatBibFile.py`, `annotateBibFile.py`, or `compileLatex.sh`) MUST be in the current working directory OR be findable via the search path defined by your *$PATH* variable

 ## Contributing to the Project
 We're happy to accept contributions from people outside the core stat-refs team.
-All such contributions SHOULD be submitted via a pull request.
+All such contributions SHOULD be submitted via a GitHub pull request.

 In particular, we welcome any of the following types of contributions:
 - Annotations for existing BibTex entries